AP Physics 2 Assignment – Electrostatics

 26. A force of 0.053 N is required to move a charge of 37 mC a distance of 25 cm in an electric field. (a) Determine the electric field strength, assuming it is constant. (b) What is the amount of potential difference between the two points?

-27. The earth is surrounded by an electric field of 150 N/C pointing toward its center.
-This field can be assumed to be uniform and pointing downward within a classroom. (a) What electric charge would have to be placed on a 0.10 gram pith ball in order for it to “levitate” – i.e. float in air without moving? (b) Determine the potential difference between the ceiling and floor, which are separated by 3.0 m.
+27. Earth is surrounded by an electric field of 150 N/C pointing toward its center.
+Assume this field is uniform and points downward in a classroom. (a) What electric charge would have to be placed on a 0.10 gram pith ball in order for it to “levitate” – i.e. float in air at rest? (b) Find the potential difference between the ceiling and floor, which are separated by 3.0 m.

 28. Consider the information from the previous problem.
 Suppose a 0.10 gram pith ball with electric charge -8.0 nC is dropped from the ceiling to the floor. (a) Determine the work done by the electric field. (b) Determine the difference in the impact speed of the ball that results from the presence of the electric field – in other words compare the impact speed caused by only gravity to the impact speed caused by both gravitation and electric force.